Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Cleaning your AC drain lines is just as important as replacing the air filters.
+Additionally, it would be good to understand how to unclog an AC drain line.
 In addition, you should find the drain pan and empty it before you notice excess water in the air conditioning unit.
 If not, your AC may develop a musty odor or smell of vinegar and mold growth.

 If you suspect your AC has a clogged condensate drain line, you can clean the drain with a 1/4 cup of vinegar.
 You can find the AC drain line near the drain pan in the air handler closet or your attic, but some units hide it behind a removable access panel.
 If you spot a capped or covered t-shaped vent or PVC pipe, you’ve found where to pour vinegar into your AC.

 An annual AC maintenance plan helps you ensure energy efficiency and exceptional performance from your air conditioner.

 Cleaning your condensate drain is a great starting point for DIY AC maintenance.
 You can fix a clogged drain with 1/4th cup of vinegar and a few minutes.
 This may also help if you have wondered, why does my AC smell?

 Locate the AC drain line near the air handler utility closet and remove the cap from the t-shaped PVC pipe.
 Pour the vinegar down the pipe, and replace the lid.
 If the vinegar does not go down, you’ll either need a drain snake or a professional maintenance checkup to fix the issue.

 While your AC unit cools your home, the evaporator coil produces tiny water droplets called condensation.
 The water drippings fall into the drip pan, and then the water leaves the unit through the condensate drain pipe.

 Do not use diluted bleach to clean your system because the AC unit might expel bleach vapor, which is harmful in high amounts.